Sphinx111/Tetra-Build-1/README.md

 # To be done

 * LLC reassembly of segmented TL-SDU
-* SDS handling is early beta
+* SDS tries to decode unknown protocols with 8 bits alphabets
 * FEC correction
 * UDP packet size is limited to 2048 bytes, may be small for all Json text informations